seankhliao/seankhliao/README.md

 Where old repos go to ~~die~~ live out their days on a peaceful farm: [@erred](https://github.com/erred)

 Current work account: [@sean-dbk](https://github.com/sean-dbk) for [@deBijenkorf](https://github.com/deBijenkorf)

+All my code is public by default, but please disregard all `testrepo-*` repos unless I linked you to them.
+They're usually there to test the behaviour of something.